 “The highest priority is to satisfy the customer through early and continuous delivery of valuable software.” — Agile Manifesto – Principle #1

 There are four main goals for Mobile DevOps adopters that should be strived to be gained.
-At the same time, these goals are the cornerstones in creation of Mobile DevOps strategy and a culture that helps achieving the expected quality and faster turnaround to market.
+At the same time, these goals are the cornerstones in the creation of Mobile DevOps strategy and a culture that helps to achieve the expected quality and faster turnaround to market.
 Download our free ebook to adopt DevOps approach to reach your strategic goals.

 Maximize the Delivered Value

-For many enterprises maximizing the value from technology investments has changed the way they spend money on services.
+For many enterprises maximizing the value from investments in technology has changed the way they spend money on services.
 As proposed in the article, spending smart but quickly to deliver results is yet more efficient than just keep spending big and not measure return-on-investment.